Wicked: For Good – The Soundtrack

 Wicked: For Good – The Soundtrack is the soundtrack album to the 2025 film Wicked: For Good by Jon M. Chu, which is based on the second act of the stage musical Wicked by Stephen Schwartz and Winnie Holzman.
-It was released by Republic Records and Verve Records on November 21, 2025, the same day as the film's theatrical release in the United States.
+It was released by Republic Records and Verve Label Group on November 21, 2025, the same day as the film's theatrical release in the United States.
 Along with the film cast, the soundtrack is billed to Cynthia Erivo and Ariana Grande, the film's two main stars; Erivo appears on seven tracks out of eleven, while Grande appears on six.

 Background

-The soundtrack album comprises 12 songs from the film, with the majority of songs from the second act of the original stage musical being included.
-In November 2022, veteran Wicked composer Stephen Schwartz revealed that the second part of the film adaptation would feature two new songs "to meet the demands of the storytelling", and that existing songs across both parts would receive new sections.
+The soundtrack album comprises 11 songs from the film, with most songs from the second act of the original stage musical being included.
+In November 2022, veteran Wicked composer Stephen Schwartz revealed the second film in the adaptation would have two new songs "to meet the demands of the storytelling", and that existing songs across both parts would receive new sections.

-The titles of the new songs written by Schwartz, "No Place Like Home" and "The Girl in the Bubble", were revealed along with the rest of the film's soundtrack in September 2025.
-"No Place Like Home" will be performed by Cynthia Erivo in character as Elphaba.
-Its title references the signature line "There's no place like home" from the film The Wizard of Oz (1939).
-"The Girl in the Bubble" will be performed by Ariana Grande in character as Glinda.
-The actresses had revealed the existence of each song in interviews with Varietys Awards Circuit podcast.
-Additionally, "Every Day More Wicked" appears as the opening track, an expansion of the beginning of the original version of "Thank Goodness", in which this lyric appears.
+Schwartz's new songs, "No Place Like Home" and "The Girl in the Bubble", were revealed along with the rest of the soundtrack in September 2025.
+"No Place Like Home" was performed by Cynthia Erivo as Elphaba, and its title references Dorothy Gale's signature line "There's no place like home" from the film The Wizard of Oz (1939).
+"The Girl in the Bubble" was performed by Ariana Grande as Glinda.
+The actresses revealed the existence of each song in interviews with Varietys Awards Circuit podcast, while previews were featured in the film's trailers and the Wicked: One Wonderful Night special.
+Additionally, the start of "Thank Goodness" was sectioned into "Every Day More Wicked", which opens the album and the film.

-The film soundtrack also includes the first official recording of "The Wicked Witch of the East", performed by Erivo as Elphaba, Marissa Bode as Nessarose, and Ethan Slater as Boq.
-Although the song appears in the stage musical, it was excluded from the original Broadway cast recording.
+The soundtrack also includes "The Wicked Witch of the East", performed by Erivo as Elphaba, Marissa Bode as Nessarose, and Ethan Slater as Boq.
+Though the song appears in the stage musical, it was originally excluded from the Broadway cast recording.